Every Breath Is Mine To Take

 “...Yeah, totally,” he finally replied to the pierced, pony-tailed boy, still trying to make sense of his present company.
 The first voice he’d heard had been female—presumably the short-haired, smiling girl at the foot of his bed.
 ‘Athena’.
 Aside from Septum Ring Boy, there was the third stranger, a tall man with Athena’s same dark complexion, who leaned out from the curtained room and beckoned to someone Anarchy couldn’t see.

-“So,” Presumably-Athena said, leaning forward and already smiling, “What’s your name?”
+“So,” Presumably-Athena said, leaning forward, already smiling, “What’s your name?”

 “What’s his?”
 Anarchy responded immediately, aggressively jerking his head toward Septum Ring Boy.
 “You’re Athena?”